revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Toryk looking after logistics

-Lyan is keen to receive any
+Lyan is keen to receive any information